 What is Stress?

 Technically speaking, stress is difficult to define because it is a subjective assessment of our physical, emotional, and psychological selves.
+Something that makes you feel overwhelmed may not bother a friend at all.

 On a biological level, stress can play an important role in the “fight or flight” response that is garnered when we are in a situation of potential danger.